Log in

 Price point

 Google Sheets also proves itself to be more accessible than Excel when you consider the cost of each platform.
 Google Sheets is free for individuals, whereas Excel costs $159.99 per device or $69.99 per year with a Microsoft 365 Personal subscription.
-That said, Excel's higher price point and busy interface make more sense when you consider its features.
+That said, the costs for businesses are comparable, and when you factor in its features, Microsoft 365 might even have an edge.

 Data analysis and visualization